 Dennis' 7 Dees logo

-Pollinators: Not only do many bee and fly species pollinate plants, they also eat and/or destroy many “bad bugs” in the landscape.
+Pollinators (Lacewings, Mason Bees, Hoverflies): Not only do many bees, butterflies, and flies pollinate plants, but many species also eat or destroy “bad bugs” in the landscape during their larval stage.

-Predators: Some insects are predaceous in their larval stage, while others are as adults.
-Some are even predaceous as both larvae and adults.
-Additionally, some predators have a diverse diet, while others eat only one type of food source (ladybugs eat aphids).
+Predators (Lacewings, Ladybugs, Nematodes, Praying Mantises): Some insects are predaceous in their larval stage, while others predate insects as adults.
+Some predatory bugs have a diverse diet, while others specialize, eating only one type of food source.

-Parasitoids: These are insects that live on or in a host insect so they can feed on it, usually killing it in the process.
+Parasitoids (Parasitoid Wasps): Parasitic insects live on or in a host insect so they can feed on it, usually killing it in the process.
 Many are parasitic fly or wasp species that inject their eggs into the host.
 The eggs hatch, then transform into larvae, and because they’re within the host insect, they have a natural food source immediately available.

 How to Attract Beneficial Insects to Your Garden

-Create a diverse environment in your landscape—it’s that simple!
-But, what does that mean exactly?
-A diverse garden is one planted with a mixture of plants, having varied bloom time, flower shape, and size all inter-planted with one another.
-An example would be planting vegetables and companion flowers such as marigolds, cosmos, and nasturtium.
-Did you know that planting garlic with peas, lettuce, and celery will help keep aphids away from your crop?
+Creating a diverse environment in your landscape is a guaranteed way to attract beneficial insects to your garden.
+A diverse garden is one planted with a mixture of plants that have varied bloom time over the entire year, with lots of different flower shapes and in different sizes all interplanted with one another.
+One excellent approach is to co-plant vegetables with companion flowers such as marigolds, cosmos, and nasturtium.
+Did you know that planting garlic with peas, lettuce, and celery will naturally help keep aphids away from your crop?

 • Sweet alyssum – Lobularia maritima